etherex/etherex/etherex/WhitePaper.md

 One possible solution to this conundrum is the use of shelling coins to hold a steady value.
 While it may not technically be fiat, shelling coins could be pegged to a steady value such as the USD, EUR or even commodities such as oil and gold.
 Another possible solution for fiat integration is that a third party with the existing infrastructure may decide it is profitable to issue Ethereum USD coins.
 If an entity takes up the role of taking in fiat and issuing Ethereum coins representing that fiat, it could be implemented or even used directly on the exchange.

-While the best approach to off-chain integration isn't yet clear, the EtherEx team is confident that a viable solution will present itself prior to the launch of the Ethereum platform.

 ### Adoption and ecosystem

 A decentralized exchange will require no sign-up of any kind from users to allow for its normal operations.
 However, users will be required to hold an initial balance of Ether to interact with the network in the first place.
 The exchange will play an important role within the ecosystem - for example, Vlad Zamfir describes the role of a “DAOex” in the (draft) paper The [DAOist protocol][2], and some work has already been done in that paper towards building a path toward easier adoption.
-Other elements of that protocol will need to be implemented by both the exchange and DAOs, and will be covered when a complete API is available.
+Other elements of that protocol would need to be implemented by both the exchange and DAOs, and will be covered when a complete API is available if it is to be realized.

 The adoption rate of the exchange will depend heavily on the adoption rate of Ethereum itself.
 Adoption may accelerate once the exchange offers an assortment of off-chain assets.
 If EtherEx can become a decentralized version of widely-used exchanges such as Cryptsy, many users may potentially switch over in a short amount of time.
 As the overall Ethereum infrastructure may take some time to be built out, trading between off-chain assets will be a likely catalyst that speeds up the exchange's adoption.